 Flowers and borders

-May is the time when you can really start filling your borders out.
-The early spring flush is over, but remember to wait until tulip, daffodil and bluebell foliage has died back before cutting.
+- Wait until tulip, daffodil and bluebell foliage has died back before cutting.
 You can also lift and divide spring bulbs and replant them elsewhere for next season, and give your summer bulbs room to flourish.